Home blood sugar testing

 - Before or after you exercise

-- If you have a lot of stress
+- If you have been under a lot of stress

 - If you are taking new medicines, took too much insulin or diabetes medicine by mistake, or took your medicine at the wrong time